SoAndSoAnthony/Sprint_Four_Project/README.md

 -pip install streamlit & pip install -r requirements.txt ...just doesn't seem to suffice.
 By adding in this command after it:
 - & pip install --upgrade pip
-...appears as if the build is somewhat successfull, but the last line of code appears as:
+...appears as if the build is somewhat successful, but the last line of command appears as:

 bash: streamlit: command not found